vertexoperator/toyccg/README.md

 * Efficient Normal-Form Parsing for Combiantory Categorial Grammar (Jason Eisner, 1996)

 * Normal-form parsing for Combinatory Categorial Grammars with generalized composition and type-raising (2010)

+* Unsupervised syntax learning with categorial grammars using inference rules (2009)

 * A* CCG Parsing with a Supertag-factored Model (2014) ([paper](http://www.aclweb.org/anthology/D14-1107))